CleveTok3125/AniYT/README.md

 9. **Automatically check for yt-dlp updates**\
    Only check Python dependency, MPV Player if not using this dependency needs to be updated manually.

+To see the full features, see Artifacts in latest workflow runs in [CI](https://github.com/CleveTok3125/AniYT/actions/workflows/ci.yml)

 # Dependencies
 - Python >= 3.8 (recommended >= 3.13)
 - MPV or MPV-X11